 Depending on what is ailing your back, a back brace can provide excellent benefits!
 Back braces help alleviate muscle tension in your back by reducing pressure on your spine and supporting the muscles that support the spinal cord.
 By supporting the muscles in this way, back braces can help heal the underlying issue causing back pain, decrease the chance of further injuring your back, and promote good posture.
 Thus, while a back brace is not a one-time, fix-all solution, it is an essential and complementary technique to any further treatment you require for chronic back pain!
 At Back Pain & Joint Center of Texas, we provide superior back braces in addition to innovative and effective lower, middle, and upper back pain treatments that do not require surgery or addictive medication.
 Call us at (936) 284-0153 or peruse our website for more information about our treatment options!

 What is the best back brace for back pain?

-If you are looking for a highly rated clinic that provides superior back and knee braces, you can find all of that and more at Back Pain & Sciatica Center of Texas!
+If you are looking for a highly rated clinic that provides superior back and knee braces, you can find all of that and more at Back Pain & Joint Center of Texas!
 We invite you to schedule an appointment through our website or call us.
-You can find our clinic at 3401 West Davis Street, Suite A-2, in Conroe, Texas.
+You can find our clinic at 2510 South Loop 336 West, Suite 245 Conroe, TX 77304.